Weald of Kent Morris

 Wednesday 3rd July 7.30pm Lord Raglan, Rabbits Cross TN12 0DE

-Wednesday 10th July 7.30pm The Hopbine, Petteridge
+Wednesday 10th July 7.30pm CANCELLED (due to Euros semis)

 Wednesday 17th July 7.30pm Halfway House, Brenchley TN12 7AX